Sales taxes in the United States: Georgia

 As of March 2016, total sales tax rates in Georgia are 3% for groceries and 7% for other items in 107 of its 159 counties.
-Seven counties charge only 2% local tax (6% total on non-grocery items), and no county charged zero or 1%, but 45 now charge 4% (8% total) due to the TSPLOSTs.
-Some partially (but none fully) exempt groceries from the local tax by charging 1% less on non-restaurant food than on other items.
+Seven counties charge only 2% local tax (6% total on non-grocery items), and no county charges 0% or 1%; 45 now charge 4% (8% total) due to the TSPLOSTs.
+Some partially (but not fully) exempt groceries from the local tax by charging 1% less for non-restaurant food than for other items.
 Fulton and DeKalb (and since 2015, Clayton) counties charge 1% for MARTA, and adjacent metro Atlanta counties may do so by referendum if they so choose.
-For the portions of Fulton and DeKalb within the city of Atlanta, the total is at 4% and 3% respectively on groceries and 8% on other items due to the MOST, and DeKalb's exemption of groceries from the HOST.
+For the portions of Fulton and DeKalb within the city of Atlanta, the totals are 4% and 3% on groceries, respectively, and 8% on other items due to the MOST, with DeKalb's exemption of groceries from the HOST.
 Towns and Muscogee counties listed an "other" tax as one of their three 1% taxes.

 Starting in 2012, regions defined by a new law were each allowed to vote for a TSPLOST sales tax for funding transportation projects, including public transportation and rapid transit (which only play a significant role in metro Atlanta, and are constitutionally blocked from using the state's fuel tax revenues).
 Most of the regions voted against it, except for the three regions of middle Georgia from Columbus to Augusta.
-The TSPLOST is not subject to the 3% limit on local taxes, making the local rate in those counties up to 8%.
-In 2015, the situation for alternative transportation in the state was made even worse when the per-gallon excise tax was raised and the sales tax was eliminated on gasoline, blocking even more state funding from being used for traffic-reducing investments like commuter rail and others.
+The TSPLOST is not subject to the 3% limit on local taxes, allowing local rates in those counties to reach up to 8%.
+In 2015, the situation for alternative transportation in the state was made even worse when the per-gallon excise tax was raised, and the sales tax was eliminated on gasoline, blocking even more state funding from being used for traffic-reducing investments like commuter rail and others.

 Similar to Florida and certain other states, Georgia used to have two sales-tax holidays per year, starting in 2002.
 One was for back-to-school sales the first weekend in August, but sometimes starting at the end of July.
 A second usually occurred in October, for energy-efficient home appliances with the Energy Star certification.
 There were no sales-tax holidays in 2010 and 2011, but they were reinstated in 2012 after the worst of the late-2000s recession had passed.